On computational properties of Cauchy problems generated by accretive operators: Introduction

 \begin{theorem}[Nevanlinna and Reich \cite{NR1979}] Let $X$ be uniformly convex and uniformly smooth and $A$ be $m$-accretive with $A^{-1}0\neq\emptyset$ and such that it satisfies the convergence condition.
 If $\mathcal{S}=\{S(t)\mid t\geq 0\}$ is the semigroup generated by $A$ via the exponential formula then, for any $x\in\overline{\mathrm{dom}A}$, $S(t)x$ converges strongly to a zero of $A$ as $t\to\infty$. \end{theorem}

-This result was further generalized by Xu in \cite{Xu2001} who studied the behavior of almost-orbits associated with the semigroup generated by $A$ as introduced by Miyadera and Kobayasi \cite{MK1982}: an almost-orbit of $\mathcal{S}$ as generated by $A$ is a continuous function $u:[0,\infty)\to\overline{\mathrm{dom}A}$ such that
+This result was further generalized by Xu in \cite{Xu2001} who studied the behavior of almost-orbits associated with the semigroup generated by $A$ as introduced by Miyadera and Kobayasi \cite{MK1982}: an almost-orbit of $\mathcal{S}$ is a continuous function $u:[0,\infty)\to\overline{\mathrm{dom}A}$ such that

 Concretely, Xu obtained the following result:

 \begin{theorem}[Xu \cite{Xu2001}] Let $X$ be uniformly convex and uniformly smooth and $A$ be $m$-accretive with $A^{-1}0\neq\emptyset$ and such that it satisfies the convergence condition.
 If $\mathcal{S}=\{S(t)\mid t\geq 0\}$ is the semigroup generated by $A$ via the exponential formula, then every almost-orbit $u(t)$ of $\mathcal{S}$ converges strongly to a zero of $A$ as $t\to\infty$. \end{theorem}